jose-r-lopez/SSI_Infraestructure_Automation_Materials/README.md

 These are a collection of *Dockerfiles* that build *Ubuntu* and *Kali* images suited for specific purposes, such as testing general OS commands, web server, SSH server, etc., all fulfilling a requirement of the different topics of our course.
 We also supply some utility scripts for your convenience.
 All *Dockerfiles* use official product repos to build the images, and are configured to minimize the space taken by each image and speed up its build process.

 These images are meant to mimic the behavior of a typical bash command line in a Linux VM because this is the most convenient way of using them in our course.
-This means that we installed extra stuff to facilitate this, such as the nano editor, TMUX multi-terminal software, and other utilities.
+This means that we installed extra stuff to facilitate this, such as the nano editor, TMUX multi-terminal software, the *Midnight Commander* text-based file browser, and other utilities.
 You should not install all this stuff if you are using these containers to deploy a product, saving even more space.

 We did not use the *Alpine* base image because our students work with *Ubuntu* all the year, and we want to keep this base OS at all times to avoid problems.
 However, if you give a try to *Alpine* in the FROM clause of the *Dockerfiles* and this image has everything you need, the image size will greatly decrease.

 **IMPORTANT NOTICE: These images are created exclusively for teaching, thus we did not take image hardening into consideration.
-Images are run as root and no explicit security measure was taken into consideration to build them.
+Images are run as *root* and no explicit security measure was taken into consideration to build them.
 Thus, if you decide to use this for actual product deployment, you should follow tried and tested Docker hardening procedures like the ones I describe here:**

 * https://www.researchgate.net/publication/352106084_Docker_Strong_Foundations_for_Verifiable_Secure_Deployments
 * https://www.youtube.com/watch?v=Kx2lxnHRhRs&t=1542s

 Please, do take this warning very seriously, these are **NOT** production-ready images, just convenient teaching materials useful for acquiring experience with several tools.

-To use all this you need to install Docker in an OS.
-The VM build with the previous Vagrantfile installs it precisely with this in mind ;) ;) ;) (yeah, we build labs with different intercommunicated containers inside that VM saving TONS of resources if compared with a "traditional" all-VM approach, and we think it is beatiful! :D).
+To use all this you need to install *Docker* (https://www.docker.com/) in a machine or VM.
+The VM built with the previous *Vagrantfile* installs it precisely with this in mind ;) ;) ;) (yeah, we build labs with different intercommunicated containers inside that VM, saving TONS of resources if compared with a "traditional" all-VM approach, and we think it is beatiful! :D).
 Once this is clarified, let's describe the contents:

 * *build.sh*: Our "workhorse" script to build any image we need.
 We just need to use the -d parameter to pass a path that should have the following contents (Ex. *./build.sh -d ./ubuntus/ubuntu_base/*):
   * A *Dockerfile* with the instructions of the image to build